uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/overwrite_node_cls.rst

 .. cpp:function:: overwrite_node( const overwrite_node &src )

     Constructs an object of type ``overwrite_node`` that belongs to the graph ``g`` with an invalid internal buffer item.
-The buffered value and list of successors are not copied from ``src``.
+The buffered value and list of successors and predecessors are not copied from ``src``.

 .. cpp:function:: ~overwrite_node( )